 i The limitations of Basel II

-It is fair to say that critics of Basel II, who blamed aspects of the financial crisis on features of that regime, have not properly taken into account the fact that when the crisis arose, Basel II had not been implemented at all in a number of key jurisdictions, and had not long been implemented in others.
+It is fair to say that critics of Basel II, who blamed aspects of the financial crisis on features of that regime, did not properly take into account the fact that when the crisis arose, Basel II had not been implemented at all in a number of key jurisdictions, and had not long been implemented in others.
 The main requirements of Basel II came into force on 1 January 2007, with the most advanced methodologies only being implemented in January 2008.
 On the other hand, it is reasonable to conclude that, had Basel II been implemented in more countries for a longer period of time before the financial crisis, it is unlikely that the regime would have prevented many aspects of the crisis as they emerged.
 Hindsight is easy to employ, however, and there are many who argue that the crisis might not have been so severe had Basel II been implemented earlier.

-In response to the crisis, the Basel Committee chose to build on Basel II rather than fundamentally change it.
+In response to the crisis, the Basel Committee chose to build on Basel II incrementally rather than fundamentally change it.
 A consensus emerged that there were a number of deficiencies in the Basel II framework that needed to be addressed, including:

 - insufficient capital in the banking system, often of inadequate quality;